ariansyahyutama/kubernetes-cluster/ckad-3.md

 3. **Sidecar**: Provides supplementary functionality not found in the primary application, similar to how a motorcycle sidecar carries extra items without providing the main power.
 Logging containers are a typical example of this pattern.

 Each pattern serves a specific purpose to enhance the functionality of the primary container without requiring modifications to its core implementation.

+# Readiness Probe Simplified

+Readiness probes prevent containers from receiving traffic until they're fully initialized.
+This is especially important during scaling when containers may be in various startup states.
+Three main types:

+1. **Exec Probe**: Runs a command inside the container and considers it ready only when the command returns a zero exit code.

+2. **HTTP GET Probe**: Sends an HTTP request to a specified port and path.
+The container is ready when the server returns a response code between 200-399.

+3. **TCP Socket Probe**: Attempts to open a socket connection to a specific port.
+Once the connection succeeds, the container is considered ready.

+All probes keep trying periodically until the container reaches a healthy state, ensuring applications only receive traffic when truly ready to handle it.

+# Liveness Probe Summary

+Liveness probes continuously monitor container health throughout its lifecycle.
+Unlike readiness probes (which prevent traffic until initialization), liveness probes ensure ongoing health after a container is running.
+Key points:

+- Provides health monitoring for applications without built-in health checking
+- Regularly tests if a container remains in a healthy state
+- Automatically terminates containers that fail the probe
+- When managed by a controller, terminated containers are replaced with new instances

+This mechanism ensures system reliability by automatically detecting and replacing unhealthy containers without manual intervention.